 How is life going to change when your baby’s born?

 Now is a good time to look into your maternity leave entitlements.

-So when you tell your employer the good news, you’re ready to discuss your future maternity leave plan.
+When you tell your employer the good news, you can discuss your future maternity leave plan.

 You also might want to consider putting a new budget in place now you’re 9 weeks pregnant.

-Typically the first pretnatal testing is done between week 8 and 12.
+Typically, the first pre-natal testing is done between weeks 8 and 12.